Tuesday, April 9, 2024

 Director: Kazuki Omori

 I already covered this movie in an earlier post.
 It's a movie that has grown on me considerably over the years.
 It was initially one of my least favorite Gozilla movies and now it has entered into the top 10 category.
 The premise (people travel back in time to prevent Godzilla's creation) is filled with contradictions yet is never boring.
-It's also interesting that Godzilla Minus One directly lifts a scene from this movie: The Japanese Army, during World War II, encountering Godzilla on an Island before he has been mutated by the H-bomb.
+It's also interesting that Godzilla Minus One directly lifts a scene from this movie: a Japanese garrison, during World War II, encountering Godzilla on Ido Island before he has been mutated by the H-bomb.

 11. Terror of Mechagodzilla (1975)